bheisler/criterion.rs/book/src/getting_started.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ```

 As you can see, Criterion is statistically confident that our optimization has made an improvement.
-If we introduce a performance regression, Criterion will instead fail the test by panicking.
+If we introduce a performance regression, Criterion will instead print a message indicating this.